mapariel/portfolio/README.md

 Now everything is ready.
 You need to bring your files somewhere where Docker and Docker-compose are installed.
 In my case, I use a Synology NAS.
 I also use a Dynamic DNS to point to the external IP of my touter and a reverse proxy to forward to the correct port on my NAS.

-In my case, my domain name is https://mapariel.dd-dns.de.
+In my case, your domain name is https://example.com.
 The only thing to change are the environments variables BASE_URL and BASE_API in the docker-compose.yml file.